Cimpress-MCP/auth0-sso-login.js/README.md

 let defaultConfiguration = {
   enabledHostedLogin: true,  // if Auth0's SSO fails, use the hosted login screen
   forceTokenRefresh: false // force refresh even if there is a valid token available
-  redirectUri: window.location.href // specify an override
+  redirectUri: window.location.href, // specify an override
+  explicitConnection: null // specify an explicit connection to use for this instance of calling ensureLoggedIn, will override the global configuration value
 };
 // Logs the user in and returns a promise, when succeeded, the user is logged in
 // and a valid JWT was provided (via tokenRefreshed hook).